entkit/entkit/readme.md

 }
 ```

-Then Apply search query to your query resolvers WhereInput
+### Then Apply search query to your query resolvers WhereInput

+This is important for smart-search component

 > `EntityWhereInput.ApplySearchQuery(q)`

+#### Example
 ```go
 package graphql